zendesk/maxwell/README.md

 consumes events from a remote mysql server and pushes them, raw, into a queue.
-Those events are then combined with the current mysql schema, converted into a [RowMap](https://github.com/zendesk/maxwell/blob/master/src/main/java/com/zendesk/maxwell/row/RowMap.java), and handled off to one of a few different producers.
+Those events are then combined with the current mysql schema, converted into a [RowMap](https://github.com/zendesk/maxwell/blob/master/src/main/java/com/zendesk/maxwell/row/RowMap.java), and handed off to one of a few different producers.
 The most advanced of these is the [MaxwellKafkaProducer](https://github.com/zendesk/maxwell/blob/master/src/main/java/com/zendesk/maxwell/producer/MaxwellKafkaProducer.java), which will convert the `RowMap` into JSON before sending it to Kafka.
 Once the